PayFabric/Magento-Plugin/readme.md

-﻿## PayFabric gateway plugin for Magento 2.3 or higher Requires Magento version 2.3 or higher
+﻿## PayFabric gateway plugin for Magento 2.3 or higher Requires Magento version 2.3 or higher.

+Requires an active PayFabric account.
+Development can be done on a PayFabric Sandbox account.
+PayFabric is an EVO Payments processing platform.

 ## Description
-PayFabric gateway extension allows you to add payment processing capabilities into Magento 2.3 or higher without any custom coding.
+PayFabric gateway extension allows you to add PayFabric payment processing capabilities into Magento 2.3 or higher without any custom coding.

 ## Installation
 Before installing please take a full backup of your website.